keptn/tutorials/site/tutorials/keptn-azure-devops.md

 1. Create a Dynatrace PaaS Token

   In your Dynatrace tenant, go to **Settings > Integration > Platform as a Service**, and create a new PaaS Token.

 Now that you have the API_TOKEN and PAAS_TOKEN, execute the following command.
-Please make sure to replace the two placeholder `API_TOKEN` and `PAAS_TOKEN` with the actual token values.
+Please make sure to replace the two placeholders `API_TOKEN` and `PAAS_TOKEN` with the actual token values.
 ```
 kubectl -n dynatrace create secret generic oneagent --from-literal="apiToken=API_TOKEN" --from-literal="paasToken=PAAS_TOKEN"
 ```